tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 ### Pros
 1. Simple to implement.
 2. Few hyperparameters.
-3. Easy to interprete and visualize (up to three dimensions).
+3. Easy to interpret and visualize (up to three dimensions).
 4. Works for both binary and multi-class classification.
 5. Can be upgraded with regularization (Ridge or Lasso)